 Income accounts are subdivided into two groups: revenue accounts, which record the company’s income from all sources, and expense accounts, which record all the company’s expenditures.

 Within each of these groups are lines representing individual account types.
-Each line includes a brief description of the account’s transaction type, such as asset or liability; the account type it belongs to; and a unique code.
-And, each line on a chart of accounts represents an account in the company’s general ledger.
+Each line includes a brief description of the account’s transaction type (e.g. asset or liability), the account type, and a unique code.
+Each line on a chart of accounts represents an account in the company’s general ledger.

 What Is Included in a Chart of Accounts?

-A chart of accounts includes line items for every account in a business’s general ledger, which records transaction activity related to nearly everything the company owns, everything it owes and the equity belonging to its owners or shareholders.
-It is thus a complete reference to where of the company’s finances are recorded.
+A chart of accounts includes line items for every account in a business’s general ledger, which records transaction activity related to nearly everything the company owns, everything it owes, and the equity belonging to its owners or shareholders.
+Thus, the chart of accounts offers a complete reference to where the company’s finances are recorded.

 However, exactly what lines a company has in its chart of accounts is a management decision and depends on the nature of its business and how it is financed.
 For example, asset accounts might include unsold inventory for a shop, intellectual property for a design company or, for a large conglomerate, accounting goodwill from its acquisitions.

 The lines in a chart of accounts can be related to each other.
-For example, a company that is financed principally with debt will have liability accounts for its debts and expense accounts for the interest payments arising from those debts.
+For example, a company that is financed principally with debt will have liability accounts for its debts and expense accounts for the interest payments related to those debts.

 Categories on the Chart of Account